-All data collected during the SPRUCE Experiment, all documentation, all results of analysis or synthesis of information, and all model algorithms and codes developed in support of SPRUCE will be submitted to the SPRUCE Data Archive in a timely manner

-- such that data will be available for use by SPRUCE researchers and, following publication, the public.
-The Archive will maintain two levels of data accessibility.
-The first is for sharing recently collected, derived, and processed data products among SPRUCE Project participants including the ORNL research group, Forest Service, and collaborators.
-The second is for access to mature data products by the broader scientific - community and public.
-Public access will be concurrent with open literature or web site publication of SPRUCE results.
+All data collected during the SPRUCE experiment, all documentation, all results of analysis or synthesis of information, and all model algorithms and codes developed in support of SPRUCE will be submitted to the SPRUCE Data Archive in a timely manner such that data will be available for use by SPRUCE researchers and, following publication, the public.
+The archive will maintain two levels of data accessibility.
+The first is for sharing recently collected, derived, and processed data products among SPRUCE project participants including the ORNL research group, the forest service, and collaborators.
+The second is for access to mature data products by the broader scientific community and public.
+Public access will be concurrent with open literature or website publication of SPRUCE results.
 The discovery (identifying and finding) of SPRUCE data products is facilitated through the compilation of descriptive companion metadata records and their inclusion in searchable metadata databases and clearinghouses.
-The SPRUCE Data Archive (http://mnspruce.ornl.gov/) is implemented as part of the

-Carbon Dioxide Information Analysis Center (CDIAC) at ORNL.
-CDIAC is the primary climate-change data and information analysis center of the U.S. DOE and provides the long-term system stability and archive longevity required for the SPRUCE multi-year project, along with public data access.
+The SPRUCE Data Archive (http://mnspruce.ornl.gov/) is implemented as part of the Carbon Dioxide Information Analysis Center (CDIAC) at ORNL.
+CDIAC is the primary climate-change data and information analysis center of the US DOE and provides the long-term system stability and archive longevity required for the SPRUCE multiyear project and reliable public data access.